Interdisciplinary Brain research Centre

-Neurosciences has been one of the thrust areas of most funding agencies of Govt. of India involved in developing academic and research centers as well as human resource development.
-There is a paucity of scientists and trained human resource in this field.
+Neurosciences have been one of the thrust areas of most funding agencies of Govt. of India involved in developing academic and research centres as well as human resource development.
+There is a paucity of scientists and trained human resources in this field.
 So, there is clamant need to encourage young students to take up the challenges of neurosciences.
 Being the first centre in India solely dedicated to brain research, IBRC at AMU is committed to fill in this gap and is very much capable to answer the riddles related to normal brain functioning and mechanisms of advance cognitive impairments through extensive research if positively supported and fostered.
-We are highly thankful to Vice Chancellor of Aligarh Muslim University, Aligarh for permitting IBRC to initiate its own independent Ph.D.
-(Neurosciences) programme.
+We are highly thankful to the Vice Chancellor of Aligarh Muslim University, Aligarh for permitting IBRC to initiate its own independent PhD (Neurosciences) programme.

-IBRC is proposing to launch academic teaching and research programs (M.Sc. & Ph.D. in Neurosciences), that will reach young neuro-scientists in need of support and assistance.
-In addition, IBRC has partnerships with like-minded federations of scientific societies such as Indian Academy of Neurosciences, Society of Neurochemistry and International Brain Research Organization/institutes/Centers (NBRC, School of Studies in Neurosciences, NCBS and Jamia Hamdard) to identify priorities and help bridge gaps in knowledge, investment (UGC, CSIR, DST, ICMR, DBT and UPCST) and resources in the field of the brain and related diseases, from development to ageing.
+IBRC started academic teaching and research programs Ph.D. in Neurosciences in 2013.This opens an opportunity for the young researcher in life sciences to undertake cutting edge research in neuroscience and get PhD degree in Neurosciences.
+Since 2013 four Ph.D.
+(Neuroscience) has been awarded from IBRC.
+IBRC is also planning to start M.Sc (Neuroscience) from the session 2022-23.
+In addition, IBRC has partnerships with like-minded federations of scientific societies such as Indian Academy of Neurosciences, Society of Neurochemistry and International Brain Research Organization/institutes/Centers (NBRC, Manesar, Gurgaon, AIIMS, New Delhi) to identify priorities and help bridge gaps in knowledge and resources in the field of the brain and related diseases, from development to ageing.